U-turn gives homeless adults around Cape Town the means to get off the street and become self-sufficient.

 Phase 1 incorporates providing basic needs through a voucher system, therapy and workshops

-The beneficiaries either get vouchers through informal work (such as street cleaning, recycling, etc.), or through members of the public who buy the vouchers as a way of donating.
+The beneficiaries either get vouchers through informal work (such as street cleaning, recycling, etc.) or through members of the public who buy the vouchers as a way of donating.
 The voucher system creates a sense of accountability and dignity.
 It also allows community members to give responsibly while removing cash from the street, which is a driver for dependence and addiction.
 Vouchers can be exchanged at a U-turn centre, for basic needs, therapy and workshops.

-On average it takes six months of regular interactions in Phase 1 before an individual is ready to move onto Phase 2.
+On average it takes six months of regular interactions in Phase 1 before an individual is ready to move on to Phase 2.

 Phase 2 involves drug/alcohol rehab.

-Beneficiaries are enrolled into drug/alcohol rehab.
+Beneficiaries are enrolled in drug/alcohol rehab.
 U-turn sponsors transport, continuous support and shelter fees so the participants are no longer sleeping on the street while overcoming their addiction.
 On days off from rehab, Phase 2 participants return to the Phase 1 service centres as volunteers, to give back and to help with the running of services.
-They represent powerful role-models for incoming Phase 1 participants.
+They represent powerful role models for incoming Phase 1 participants.
 Having come from similar backgrounds and overcoming similar challenges, they are walking examples that change is possible.
 This phase typically lasts three to four months.

 Phase 3 is about work-readiness